Thundershowers forecast for all regions with isolated heavy rains in some areas

 The weather forecast for the next 24 hours:

-Northeast: Thundershowers in 60 per cent of the areas with isolated heavy rains and gusty winds; temperature lows of 25-27°C, highs of 32-35°C.
+Northeast: Thundershowers in 70 per cent of the areas with isolated heavy rain; temperature lows of 23-25°C, highs of 32-34°C.

-East: Thundershowers in 40 per cent of the areas with isolated heavy rains and gusty winds; temperature lows of 26-29°C, highs of 33-37°C; waves a metre high and 1-2 metres during thundershowers.
+East: Thundershowers in 80 per cent of the areas with isolated heavy to very heavy rain; temperature lows of 24-25°C, highs of 29-33°C; waves two metres high and over two metres during thundershowers.

-South (west coast): Thundershowers in 60 per cent of the areas with isolated heavy rains; temperature lows of 21-26°C, highs of 32-34°C; waves a metre high and 1-2 metres during thundershowers.
+South (west coast): Thundershowers in 80 per cent of the areas with isolated heavy to very heavy rain; temperature lows of 21-25°C, highs of 27-31°C; waves 2-3 metres high and over three metres during thundershowers.

 Published : July 06, 2021